Filing for Bankruptcy in 2025

 However, the type of bankruptcy will determine what will happen to your nonexempt property.

-The system ensures that creditors receive the same amount in both bankruptcy chapters.
+The system ensures that creditors receive the same amount in both Chapter 7 and Chapter 13 bankruptcy proceedings.

 Can I Keep My Car When Filing for Bankruptcy?

 In most cases, yes.
 In Chapter 7, you must be able to protect all equity with an exemption to keep the trustee from selling it.
-You'll also need to be current on the payment if it's financed.
+You'll also need to be current on your payments if the loan is financed.
 Otherwise, the lender could ask the bankruptcy court to allow the repossession or wait until after the Chapter 7 case ends to recover it.
 Learn more about keeping a car in Chapter 7.

 Keeping a car in Chapter 13 or several vehicles is relatively easy.
 If you can't protect all the equity with an exemption, you can pay creditors for the nonexempt portion through the plan.
 Also, if you're behind on your car payment when you file, you can catch up on the arrearages in the plan.